 Through the annual Ottawa Capital Pride Festival, Capital Pride works hard to create an open and respectful space for the rainbow community to advocate issues of concern.

-The mission of the Ottawa Capital Pride organization is to create an environment for advocacy, education, and the fostering of a strong and vibrant Rainbow Community within the Nation’s Capital region.
-It does so through the annual Fierté dans la Capital(e) Pride festival, where it welcomes everyone to participate, celebrate, and experience being a part of the Rainbow Community.
+The mission of the Ottawa Capital Pride organization is to create an environment for advocacy, education, and the fostering of a strong and vibrant rainbow community within the Nation’s Capital region.
+It does so through the annual Fierté dans la Capital(e) Pride festival, where it welcomes everyone to participate, celebrate, and experience being a part of the rainbow community.

 Defining the spectrums of sexual and gender identity is a task that is too big for any single acronym.
-We have found that the often used LGBT, or LGBTTQ does not encompass all within our vibrant community and leaves some members feeling left out.
-A rainbow not only consists of red, orange, yellow, green, blue, indigo and violet, but also every shade and colour in between; and so it is with our community.
-Fierté dans la Capital(e) Pride has opted to use the term Rainbow Community to best reflect the fluid mosaic that makes up all aspects of sexual and gender identities and their allies.
+We find that the often used “LGBT” or “LGBTTQ” do not encompass everyone within our vibrant community.
+A rainbow isn’t just red, orange, yellow, green, blue, indigo and violet, but also every shade and colour in between – just like us.
+Capital Pride has opted to use the term rainbow community instead, to best reflect the fluid mosaic that makes up all aspects of sexual and gender identities and their allies.